ToshioCP/Gtk4-tutorial/src/sec7.src.md

 # Widgets (3)

-## Open signal
+## Open Signal

 ### G\_APPLICATION\_HANDLES\_OPEN flag

 We made a very simple editor in the previous section with GtkTextView, GtkTextBuffer and GtkScrolledWindow.
 We will add file-read ability to the program and improve it to a file viewer.

-The easiest way to give a filename is to use a command line argument.
+The simplest way to specify a filename is to use a command line argument.

 ~~~
 $ ./a.out filename
 ~~~

-The program will open the file and insert its contents into the GtkTextBuffer.
+The program will open the file and insert its contents into a GtkTextBuffer.

 To do this, we need to know how GtkApplication (or GApplication) recognizes arguments.
 This is described in the [GIO API Reference -- Application](https://docs.gtk.org/gio/class.Application.html).